mcginntw/SeniorDesign/Fall Deliverables/README.md

 ## Abstract

-SWISSBOT is an AI-driven system designed to create autonomous bots for Team Fortress 2.
+SWISSBOT is an AI-concept system designed to create autonomous bots for Team Fortress 2.
 By leveraging reinforcement learning and integrating Python and C++, these bots adapt to complex game dynamics, learning movement, combat, and strategy through iterative testing.
 The project aims to create automated opponents that mirror the adaptability of human players.

 ## Project Description